Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Numerical experiments

-In our experiment, the problem parameters are chosen as $m=400$, $n=200$, $L_2=10,000$, $c=100$, $\mu=1$, and the line search parameters are $\alpha=0.5$, $\beta=0.5$, $\sigma_0=1$, and $\epsilon=10^{-10}$.
-In Fig.~\ref{fig:2nd_strong} we plot the distance to the saddle point $\vz^*$ of the second-order optimistic method versus the number of iterations.
-For comparison, we also plot the performance of the first-order optimistic method and the bound in \eqref{eq:dist_to_opt_zeta} using the actual sequence $\{\zeta_k\}_{k\geq 0}$ as well as the simulated sequence $\{\tilde{\zeta}_k\}_{k\geq 0}$.
-As in the convex-concave case, we can see that the second-order method converges much faster than the first-order method.
-In particular, it exhibits local superlinear convergence in the neighborhood of the saddle point, doubling the accuracy of the solution within a few iterations.
-Again, we note that our convergence theory for the first-order method is not directly applicable to \eqref{eq:test_prob_2_sc} as it does not have Lipschitz gradient.
+In our experiment, {the problem parameters are chosen as $n=200$, $L_2=10,000$, $\mu=10^{-3}$, and the line search parameters are the same as in the convex-concave setting.} In Fig.~\ref{fig:2nd_strong} we plot the distance to the saddle point $\vz^*$ of the second-order optimistic methods versus the number of iterations.
+For comparison, we also plot the bound in \eqref{eq:dist_to_opt_zeta} using the actual sequence $\{\zeta_k\}_{k\geq 0}$ as well as the simulated sequence $\{\tilde{\zeta}_k\}_{k\geq 0}$.
+In particular, our second-order method exhibits local superlinear convergence in the neighborhood of the saddle point, doubling the accuracy of the solution within a few iterations.
 Also, the bound in \eqref{eq:dist_to_opt_zeta} using $\{\zeta_k\}_{k\geq 0}$ provides a tight upper bound for the second-order method.
 Moreover, if the parameter $C$ in \eqref{eq:simulated_zeta} is carefully chosen, we observe that the bound in \eqref{eq:dist_to_opt_zeta} using $\{\tilde{\zeta}_k\}_{k\geq 0}$ has a qualitatively similar convergence behavior as the empirical result.

-\myalert{The complexity of line search.} We also empirically evaluate the number of subsolver calls made in our second-order optimistic method.
-As in the first-order case, we vary the line search parameters $\sigma_0$ and $\beta$ and run our method on Problems~\eqref{eq:test_prob_2} and \eqref{eq:test_prob_2_sc} of different sizes until it finds a solution with accuracy $10^{-10}$ or completes 500 iterations.
+\myalert{The complexity of line search.} We also empirically evaluate the number of subsolver calls made in our second-order optimistic method. we vary the line search parameters $\sigma_0$ and $\beta$ and run our method on Problem~\eqref{eq:test_prob_2} until it finds a solution with accuracy $10^{-10}$ or completes 500 iterations.
 The maximum is reported in Table~\ref{tab:complexity_2}.
-We can see that the line search complexity is insensitive to the choice of the initial trial stepsize $\sigma_0$, while a larger $\beta$ could lead to more calls to the subsolver.
-Still, in our test instances the average number of subsolver calls per iteration can be controlled under 4 when $\beta$ is chosen as 0.5, which is a reasonable price to pay given its superior convergence performance.
+We can see that the line search complexity is insensitive to the choice of the initial trial step size $\sigma_0$, while a larger $\beta$ could lead to more calls to the subsolver in the strongly-convex-strongly-concave setting.
+Still, in our test instances, the average number of subsolver calls per iteration can be controlled around 2 when $\beta$ is chosen as 0.5, which is a reasonable price to pay given its superior convergence performance.